uviclibraries/lasercut-maps/index.md

 ## Why Bathymetry?

 [Bathymetry Definition:](https://oceanservice.noaa.gov/facts/bathymetry.html){:target="_blank"} Bathymetry is the study and visualization of the ‘beds’ or ‘floors’ of bodies of water.
 A bathymetric map of Victoria Harbour would show contours of the ocean floor and relative water depth.
 It can be thought of as underwater topography.
 Contour maps are a way of displaying elevation change in a 2D format.
 Areas of equal elevation are connected by concentric lines at set intervals.
-The example below shows 500 metre elevation increases.<br>
+The example below shows 500 metre elevation increases.
+In addition to being useful for navigation, planning, and visualization, contour maps can also be quite beautiful and make a good subject for artistic mapping.<br>
 <img src="images/contour.png" style="width:250px;" alt="Contour map">

-[Taguette](https://taguette.org/) a user-friendly and free web-based tool that helps researchers to code and analyse their qualitative data.
-Taguette is a great tool for those who need to analyze interviews, reports, transcripts of any kinds, and a variety of text.
-With the tool, we can create codes and analyse texts easily and export in different file formats.
-If you have some or a lot of text to analyse, Taguette might be a great option for you.

-This workshop uses the OpenSource _Taguette_ software because it is free to use and many find it easier to learn than [other popular commercial software packages](https://en.wikipedia.org/wiki/Computer-assisted_qualitative_data_analysis_software){:target="_blank"}.

-This workshop is not an endorsement of Taguette; there are many options for qualitative analysis and coding and other software may be better in other contexts.
-While an excellent teaching tool, _Taguette_ imposes some limitations that users should be aware of:

-- Only text can be coded.
-For example videos and images can not be coded.
-- Passanges coded with different tags have the same colour in Taguette.
-- Only basic analysis can be done in Taguette.
-External tools, like Microsoft Excel, can be used for more advanced analysis are covered in this workshop.
+[QGIS](https://qgis.org/) is a geographic information system software that is free and open-source.
+It supports viewing, editing, printing, and analysis of geospatial data in a range of data formats.
+[Inkscape](https://inkscape.org/) is a free and open source design tool for making and editing vector graphics.
+Inkscape uses the standardized SVG file format as its main format, which is supported by many other applications including web browsers.

-## Learning objectives - UPDATE FOR THE NEW TOOL
+## Learning objectives

 At the end of this workshop, you will be able to:

-1. Identify the differences between manual coding and coding with qualitative coding software
-2. **MORE OBJECTIVES**
+1. Generate and edit vector contours from raster datasets in QGIS.
+2. Create a bathymetric map of an area of your choice, including placenames and/or street data.
+3. Convert a DXF file into a SVG suitable for the laser cutter in Inkscape.

 [NEXT STEP: Pre-Workshop Activities](pre-workshop.html){: .btn .btn-blue }